ProgramOnFire/C/Strings/README.md

 When you use strcpy(), the size of the destination string should be large enough to store the copied string.
 Otherwise, it may result in undefined behavior.

 strdup()
+Syntax : char *strdup(const char *s);
+This function returns a pointer to a null-terminated byte string, which is a duplicate of the string pointed to by s.
+The memory obtained is done dynamically using malloc and hence it can be freed using free().
+It returns a pointer to the duplicated string s.

+memcpy():
+// Copies "numBytes" bytes from address "from" to address "to" void * memcpy(void *to, const void *from, size_t numBytes);
+1) memcpy() doesn’t check for overflow or \0
+2) memcpy() leads to problems when source and destination addresses overlap.

+memmove():
+memmove() is used to copy a block of memory from a location to another.
+It is declared in string.h
+// Copies "numBytes" bytes from address "from" to address "to" void * memmove(void *to, const void *from, size_t numBytes);
+memcpy() simply copies data one by one from one location to another.
+On the other hand memmove() copies the data first to an intermediate buffer, then from buffer to destination.